VladM1076/DirectXShaderCompiler/docs/DXIL.rst

 64  SampleCmp                                             samples a texture and compares a single component against the specified comparison value
 65  SampleCmpLevelZero                                    samples a texture and compares a single component against the specified comparison value
-66  TextureLoad                                           reads texel data without any filtering or sampling 67  TextureStore                                          reads texel data without any filtering or sampling 68  BufferLoad                                            reads from a TypedBuffer 69  BufferStore                                           writes to a RWTypedBuffer 70  BufferUpdateCounter                                   atomically increments/decrements the hidden 32-bit counter stored with a Count or Append UAV
+66  TextureLoad                                           reads texel data without any filtering or sampling 67  TextureStore                                          writes texel data without any filtering or sampling 68  BufferLoad                                            reads from a TypedBuffer 69  BufferStore                                           writes to a RWTypedBuffer 70  BufferUpdateCounter                                   atomically increments/decrements the hidden 32-bit counter stored with a Count or Append UAV